frozensnowy/Symlink-Installer/README.md

 - EXPAND_SZ: for expandable string values
 - NONE: for registry values without a defined data type

-Normally a prefix is added before the types, but the code does this automatically, for you.
+Normally a prefix should be added before the types in the `reg`, but the code does this automatically, for you.

 ### shortcuts.json (optional)